saptarshibasu/aws-study/README.md

 * **Price class** - collection fo edge locations for the purpose of controlling cost
 * Contents are served only from the edge locations of the selected **price class**
 * Default **price class** includes all edge locations including the expensive ones
-* If [**S3**](#s3) is used as an origin server, the bucket name should be in all lowercase and cannot contain space
+* If **S3** is used as an origin server, the bucket name should be in all lowercase and cannot contain space
-* For a given distribution, multiple origins can be configured including both S3 and HTTP servers (EC2 / external servers)
+* For a given distribution, **multiple origins** can be configured including both S3 and HTTP servers (EC2 / external servers)
-* If you have two origins and only the default cache behavior, the default cache behavior will cause CloudFront to get objects from one of the origins, but the other origin will never be used.
+* The default **cache behavior** will cause CloudFront to get objects from one of the origins only.
 Hence a separate cache behavior needs to be configured for each origin specifying which URL path will be routed to which origin
-* CloudFront does not consider query strings or cookies when evaluating the path pattern
+* **Cache behavior** - CloudFront does not consider query strings or cookies when evaluating the path pattern
-* CloudFront caches responses to GET and HEAD requests and, optionally, OPTIONS requests.
+* **Cache behavior** -- CloudFront caches responses to GET and HEAD requests and, optionally, OPTIONS requests.
 CloudFront does not cache responses to requests that use the other methods
 * GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE: You can use CloudFront to get, add, update, and delete objects, and to get object headers.
 In addition, you can perform other POST operations such as submitting data from a web form
-* Cache Based on Selected Request Headers
+* **Cache behavior** - Cache Based on Selected Request Headers
   * **None (improves caching)** – CloudFront doesn't cache your objects based on header values
   * **Whitelist** – CloudFront caches your objects based only on the values of the specified headers.
 Use Whitelist Headers to choose the headers that you want CloudFront to base caching on
-  * **All** – CloudFront doesn't cache the objects that are associated with this cache behavior.
-Instead, CloudFront sends every request to the origin (Not recommended for Amazon S3 origins)
+  * **All** – CloudFront doesn't cache the objects that are associated with this cache behavior
-* CloudFront can cache different versions of your content based on the values of query string parameters.
+* **Cache behavior** - CloudFront can cache different versions of your content based on the values of query string parameters.
 Options are:
   * **None (Improves Caching)** - origin returns the same version of an object regardless of the values of query string parameters
   * **Forward all, cache based on whitelist** - if your origin server returns different versions of your objects based on one or more query string parameters.
 Then specify the parameters that you want CloudFront to use as a basis for caching
   * **Forward all, cache based on all** - if your origin server returns different versions of your objects for all query string parameters
-* Supports specifying custom error page based on HTTP response code
+* Supports specifying **custom error page** based on HTTP response code
 * Supports websocket
-* You cannot invalidate objects that are served by an RTMP distribution
+* You cannot invalidate objects that are served by an **RTMP distribution**
-* Using CloudFront can be more cost effective if your users access your objects frequently because, at higher usage, the price for CloudFront data transfer is lower than the price for Amazon S3 data transfer
+* Using CloudFront can be more cost effective if your users access your objects frequently because, at higher usage, the price for CloudFront data transfer is lower than the price for Amazon S3 **data transfer**
-* If distribution is configured to compress files, CloudFront determines whether the file is compressible:
+* If distribution is configured to **compress** files, CloudFront determines whether the file is compressible:
-  * The file must be of a type that CloudFront compresses.
+  * The **file type** must be one that CloudFront compresses
-  * The file size must be between 1,000 and 10,000,000 bytes.
+  * The **file size** must be between 1,000 and 10,000,000 bytes
-  * The response must include a Content-Length header so CloudFront can determine whether the size of the file is in the range that CloudFront compresses.
-If the Content-Length header is missing, CloudFront won't compress the file
+  * The response must include a **Content-Length** header so CloudFront can determine whether the size of the file is in the range that CloudFront compresses
-  * The response must not include a Content-Encoding header
+  * The response must not include a **Content-Encoding** header
-  * If you configure CloudFront to compress content, CloudFront removes the ETag response header from the files that it compresses.
-When the ETag header is present, CloudFront and your origin can use it to determine whether the version of a file in a CloudFront edge cache is identical to the version on the origin server.
+  * If you configure CloudFront to compress content, CloudFront removes the **ETag** response header from the files that it compresses
+* ETag header helps to determine whether the edge cache has the latest file.
 However, after compression the two versions are no longer identical.
-As a result, when a compressed file expires and CloudFront forwards another request to your origin, your origin always returns the file to CloudFront instead of an HTTP status code 304 (Not Modified)
+As a result, when a compressed file expires and CloudFront forwards another request to your origin, the origin always returns the file to CloudFront instead of an HTTP status code 304 (Not Modified)
-* CloudFront compresses files in each edge location when it gets the files from your origin.
-When you configure CloudFront to compress your content, it doesn't compress files that are already in edge locations.
-In addition, when a file expires in an edge location and CloudFront forwards another request for the file to your origin, CloudFront doesn't compress the file if your origin returns an HTTP status code 304, which means that the edge location already has the latest version of the file.
-If you want CloudFront to compress the files that are already in edge locations, you'll need to invalidate those files
-* CloudFront does not compress a file if the response includes a Content-Encoding header, regardless of the value
+* When configured for compression, CloudFront **compresses** files in each edge location. it doesn't compress files when
+  * the file is already in edge locations
+  * the file is expired but origin returns HTTP status code 304
-* You might not find the imported certificate or ACM certificate if - (Note - IAM certificate store supports ECDSA):
+* You might not find the **imported certificate** or **ACM certificate** if - (Note - IAM certificate store supports ECDSA):
-  * The certificate imported into ACM is using an algorithm other that 1024-bit RSA or 2048-bit RSA.
+  * The imported certificate is using an algorithm other than 1024-bit RSA or 2048-bit RSA.
-  * The ACM certificate wasn't requested in the same AWS Region as your load balancer or CloudFront distribution
+  * The ACM certificate wasn't requested in the same AWS Region as the load balancer or CloudFront distribution
-* To require that users access content through CloudFront, change the following settings in your CloudFront distributions:
+* To ensure that users can access content only through CloudFront, change the following settings in the CloudFront distributions:
-  * Origin Custom Headers - Configure CloudFront to forward custom headers to your origin (headers should be rotated periodically)
+  * **Origin Custom Headers** - Configure CloudFront to forward custom headers to your origin (headers should be rotated periodically).
+Origin server to deny requests not containing correct header
-  * Viewer Protocol Policy - Configure your distribution to require viewers to use HTTPS to access CloudFront
+  * **Viewer Protocol Policy** - Configure your distribution to require viewers to use HTTPS to access CloudFront
-  * Origin Protocol Policy - Configure your distribution to require CloudFront to use the same protocol as viewers to forward requests to the origin (Headers will remain encrypted)
+  * **Origin Protocol Policy** - Configure your distribution to require CloudFront to use the same protocol as viewers to forward requests to the origin (This ensures the headers will remain encrypted)
-* To create signed cookies or signed URLs
+* To create **signed cookies** or **signed URLs**
-  * identify an AWS account as a trusted signer
+  * identify an AWS account as a **trusted signer**
-  * create a CloudFront key pair for the trusted signer
+  * create a CloudFront **key pair** for the trusted signer
   * assign the trusted signer to the distribution or a specific cache behvior
-* Web didtributions can add a trusted signer to a specific cache behavior and thus using signed cookie or signed URL for a specific set of files only.
+* Web didtributions can add a trusted signer to a specific cache behavior and thus using **signed cookie** or **signed URL** for a specific set of files only.
 However, for RTMP distributions, it has to be for the entire distribution
-* For signed URLs CloudFront checks if the URL has expired only at the begining of the download or play.
+* For **signed URLs** CloudFront checks if the URL has expired only at the begining of the download or play.
 If after the download or streaming starts the URL expires, the download or streaming will continue
-* Geo restriction applies to an entire web distribution.
+* **Geo restriction** applies to an entire web distribution.
 If you need to apply one restriction to part of your content and a different restriction (or no restriction) to another part of your content, you must either create separate CloudFront web distributions or use a third-party geolocation service
-* CloudFront uses algorithm RSA/ECB/OAEPWithSHA-256AndMGF1Padding for field level encryption

 ## Snowball